IDA-Embedded/loop/README.md

 ### Linux setup:

-> Python version 3.10 or newer is required
+> Python version 3.10 or 3.11 is required

 1. Install python environment: (Debian package manager in this example.
 Use yours)
     ```sh